penguoir/nextstep-content/front-end/devops/hosting.md

 * Ensuring there are no security vulnerabilities
 * Copying in the latest code every time you make a change.
-* Setting up and maintaining the environment of the computer (installing `npm`, `node`, etc.)
+* Setting up and maintaining the computer's environment (installing `npm`, `node`, etc.)

 There are solutions to these problems.
 Instead of accessing just a computer,